← Back to blog

 • visible authorship and credentials

-Simple example: an HR software company
+A simple example: an HR software company

 How to start optimizing for GEO without abandoning SEO